MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Hosted RPA utilization details

-In this section the user can oversee and manage all hosted machines & hosted machine groups he has access to (as owner or through sharing) :
+In this section the user can oversee and manage all hosted machines & hosted machine groups they have access to (as owner or through sharing) :

 ### 1. Hosted Machines